idossha/TI-CSC/helper/README.md

 ---

-# Anlyzer
+# Analyzer

 Required:

-1. subject directories
+1. Project directory containing `Subjects` subdirectory with `m2m_SubjectName` subdirs.
 2. EGI cap named `EEG_template.csv` (can use bs2sn.py for conversion)
 3. tensor file (only for anisotropic simulation)

 How to run:

-`bash starter.sh` and follow the prompts.
+`bash start-ana.sh` and follow the prompts.

-only thing missing:

-if user chose U -> good
-if user choose M -> use mTI intead of TI.
+If you run multiple conscutive analyses, it is recommended to move the previous `sim_SubjectName` elsewhere.

 ---

 # Optimizer

-run optimizer, and take notes. finish it tomoroow and upload to git repo and move on.
+Required:

+1. Project directory containing `Subjects` subdirectory with `m2m_SubjectName` subdirs.
+2. `leadfield_SubjectName` directory in `Subjects`

+How to run:

+`bash start-opt.sh` and follow the prompts.

 ---